lukasbeuster/SunBlocked/README.md

 ## How It Works

-The pipeline is broken down into five distinct, sequential steps, each run by a simple command.
+The pipeline is broken down into seven distinct, sequential steps, each run by a simple command.
 This modular approach allows you to inspect the output of each stage and re-run steps with different parameters without starting from scratch.

 1.  **`check`**: Analyzes your dataset and determines the geographic tiles needed for the analysis.
 2.  **`download`**: Fetches all raw data (DSMs, imagery, building footprints) for the selected tiles.
 3.  **`segment`**: Runs the AI model to identify trees and create canopy masks.
-4.  **`process-rasters`**: A heavy-lifting step that processes the raw DSMs into analysis-ready terrain and canopy models.
+4.  **`process-rasters`**: Processes the raw DSMs into analysis-ready terrain and canopy models.
+5.  **`process-dataset`**: Bins your dataset temporally and spatially, preparing it for shade simulation.
+6.  **`simulate-shade`**: Runs computationally intensive shade simulations (can be run independently).
-5.  **`process-shade`**: The final step, which runs the shade simulation and merges the results back into your original dataset.
+7.  **`extract-shade`**: Extracts shade values from rasters and merges them back into your dataset.

+**Alternative: Monolithic Step 5**
+- **`process-shade`**: Combines steps 5-7 into a single command (legacy approach).

+## Split Pipeline Benefits

+The new 3-step approach (Steps 5-7) offers several advantages over the monolithic approach:

+**🔄 Resumability**: Restart from any step if one fails (especially useful for computationally heavy simulations)

+**⚡ Parallelization**: Run simulations on high-compute nodes while running other steps on regular machines

+**🐛 Debugging**: Inspect intermediate outputs (binned datasets, simulation rasters) for validation

+**💾 Resource Management**: Control memory usage by processing steps independently

+**🏗️ Scalability**: Better suited for large datasets spanning multiple years or regions

+**🎯 Selective Processing**: Re-run only specific steps when parameters change (e.g., re-extract with different buffer sizes without re-simulating)

 ## 🚀 Getting Started